I realize now that it has been well over a year since my last post, but I think I have a few good reasons:

 In turn, having the graph saved on disk allows for its use also within AequilibraE’s GUI inside QGIS, which makes ALL algorithms run much faster, besides reducing the number of inputs in each and every screen related to network computations.
 On the results side, the software also became much more powerful, as all results are saved and readily available to the user through a number of methods and properties of each one of these objects.

-- Trip distribution (same features as before, but with a much improved algorithms and interface)
+- Trip distribution (same features as before, but with much-improved algorithms and interface)

-- Traffic assignment (same features as before, but with a much improved algorithms and interface.
+- Traffic assignment (same features as before, but with much-improved algorithms and interface.
 Frand-Wolfe equilibrium assignment will also be added)